ITU-BDSA2024-GROUP6/Chirp/docs/report.md

 ## Domain model
 ![_Illustration of the Chirp! domain model_](images/Domain_Model.png)

-The UML class diagram above provides an overview of the core domain model for our _Chirp!_ application, highlighting the primary entities, their attributes, and the relationships between them.
+The UML class diagram above, provides an overview of the core domain model for our _Chirp!_ application, highlighting the primary entities, their attributes, and the relationships between them.

 A key aspect of the diagram is the cardinality between the entities, which defines how objects in one class relate to objects in another.